 - 20.2.20.
 The following MAD screening process has been used to identify those Risk Events that will require further consideration within the assessment: - Is there a potential source, and/or pathway and/or receptor?
 If not, no further assessment required; - Is there a relevant environmental receptor present in the locations where the Risk Event could occur, and a pathway whereby the source of harm can reach the receptor?
 If not, no further assessment required; and - Could the potential impact on the environmental receptor result in a potential for a significant adverse effect?
 If not, no further assessment required. - 20.2.21.
 For those Risk Events which are not screened out during the three-step process, the following assessment methodology has been used.
-See Appendix 20A: Major Accidents and Disasters Long List of this ES (Document DCO 6.20A/MCO 6.20A).
 The assessment forms the basis for recommending additional mitigation measures, as appropriate.
+Refer to Appendix 20a: Major Accidents and Disasters Long List.